MarcinOrlowski/laravel-api-response-builder/docs/docs.md

     composer require marcin-orlowski/laravel-api-response-builder

- If you want to change defaults then you should publish configuration file to your `config/` folder once package is installed:
+ If you want to use different configuration than `ResponseBuilder` defaults, publish and edit configuration file as described in [Configuration file](config.md) documentation.

-    php artisan vendor:publish

- and tweak this file according to your needs.
-If you are fine with defaults, this step can safely be skipped (you can also remove published `config/response_builder.php` file).

 #### Setup ####